akash-g0807/neovim-config/README.md

 > for lldb.
 I used the one from `mason.nvim`, If this is used, double check the username
 > in the path.

+- python-neovim
+  You need to install pynvim or python-neovim using pip or your system package manager

 ## Installation

 Installation is very simple, copy the repo contents to `~/.config/nvim/`